-Type of financial instrument Basis on which amounts are compiled Non-derivative financial liabilities and financial assets Undiscounted cash flows, which include estimated interest payment Issued financial guarantee contracts, and unrecognised loan commitments For issued financial guarantee contracts, the maximum amount of the guarantee is allocated to the earliest period in which the guarantee could be called.
+Type of financial instrument Basis on which amounts are compiled Non-derivative financial liabilities and financial assets Undiscounted cash flows, Issued financial guarantee contracts, and unrecognised loan commitments • Earliest possible contractual maturity.
+For issued financial guarantee contracts, the maximum amount of the guarantee is allocated to the earliest period in which the guarantee could be called.